Pookie-n-Rookie/DNS_SERVER/README.md

 Copy code
 # Setting Up the Python Environment

-This guide will help you set up a Python virtual environment and install the required dependencies from the `requirements.txt` file.
+This guide will help you set up a Python virtual environment and install the required dependencies from the `requirement.txt` file.

 ## Prerequisites